whisthq/whist/protocol/client/README.md

 A window should appear and show an animated Fractal logo before closing after a couple seconds.

 To run the client to connect to a server, first start a host server instance.
-In a terminal window on the client machine, follow the instruction listed in the printout in the _host_ terminal that's running the docker containe, which will involve running `fclient` followed by the IP address of your Fractal protocol server, along with some additional flags from the list above, if desired.
+In a terminal window on the client machine, follow the instruction listed in the printout in the _host_ terminal that's running the docker container, which will involve running `fclient` followed by the IP address of your Fractal protocol server, along with some additional flags from the list above, if desired.